 - In January 2018, Emory University implemented a Waste Policy to make landfill diversion easy, accessible and educational for all who live, work and learn at Emory.

-- Emory Recycles, the Emory Environmental Health & Safety Office, and the Libraries & Information Technology Services collect hard to recycle materials such as light bulbs, batteries, aerosol cans, clean Styrofoam and electronic waste.
+- Emory Recycles, the Emory Environmental Health & Safety Office, and the Office of Information Technology collect hard to recycle materials such as light bulbs, batteries, aerosol cans, clean Styrofoam and electronic waste.
 Check out the map for these hard to recycle stations and e-waste page for more information.

 - Emory no longer offers landfill waste containers, only compost and recycling containers, in exterior spaces on campus

 - Emory’s employees service their own desk-side waste to improve proper sorting of these materials into compost and recycling bins.